 Keep Tabs on Your Progress

 If you don’t tend to keep tabs on your progress, you might just want to start.
 One particular review by researchers at The University of Sheffield stresses the importance of “self-regulation” when trying to pursue goals.
-The theory rests on the idea that being ignorant to the process will mean we fail in the long run.
+The theory rests on the idea that being ignorant of the process will mean we fail in the long run.
 The researchers dub this the Ostrich Problem since we tend to bury our heads in the sand to avoid doing what we really know we should.
 It’s not particularly healthy, but it’s something that we all do; so how can we quit it?

 Well, to avoid this problem scuppering our best-laid plans, it’s important to keep track of your goals.
 You might want to do this by setting a reminder on your phone or tablet or keeping a daily journal of your activity.
 In addition, simply writing down your targets makes them all the more real to you.
 In short, they come to life and you can no longer ignore them.